-In October and December we’re testing bore water quality across the Motueka / Riwaka Plains.
+In October and November 2019 we tested bore water quality across the Motueka/Riwaka Plains.

 Local bores source water from the underground aquifer (water-bearing ground layers) that are underneath the Motueka / Riwaka Plains.
 The water comes from rivers and rainfall which soaks in through the land.
 There are many potential sources of contamination.